davekwiatkowski/Globe/README.md

 ### What I used
 * This project is composed of 68.3% JavaScript, 19.2% CSS, and 12.5% HTML
-* I used an SVGfor the loading animation and used [FakeSmile](https://leunen.me/fakesmile/) to enable cross-platform animations
+* I used an SVG for the loading animation and used [FakeSmile](https://leunen.me/fakesmile/) to enable cross-platform animations
 * I created JSON data for parsing as both files and arrays
 * In to using CSS3 to make animations, I also used some jQuery
 * In addition to the [WebGL Globe API](https://www.chromeexperiments.com/globe), I used the [Google Charts API](https://developers.google.com/chart/) for a diverse set of data visualization